Qualified Intellectual Disability Professional (QIDP)

 - Act as a liaison between Opportunity Living and family members, funding agencies and other agencies/consultants in regard to the IPP process.

-- Work with the Director of Programming and Services regarding the placement of clients/members at Opportunity Living.
+- Work with the Director of

 - Facilitate program training during regularly scheduled house meetings.